Merzasphor/MWSE/Docs & Stuff/readme-alpha.txt

   than needed (xCreateSpell)
 - xStringMatch no longer finds partial pattern matches.
 - Added functions to read and write skill parameters. (xGetSkillInfo, xSetSkillInfo)
+- *Progress* functions no longer need an explicit player reference.
+They now implicitly access the player's reference as needed. (xGetProgressLevel, xSetProgressLevel, xModProgressLevel, xGetProgressSkill, xSetProgressSkill, xModProgressSkill)

 !!!
 The following functions are deprecated and will be removed in the future: !!! xGetBase[skillname] - Replaced by xGetBaseSkill